GiselaGovaart/fam-voice/README.md

 # Readme <a href='https://osf.io/zcvbs/'><img src='worcs_icon.png' align="right" height="139" /></a>

 This repository contains the scripts for two papers:
 1. Govaart, G. H., Chladkova, K., Schettino, A., & Männel, C. (subm.).
+Does the Speaker Matter: EEG Evidence on the Influence of
-The Influence of Voice Information on Phoneme Learning in Infancy
+Voice Information on Phoneme Learning in Infancy.
 2. Govaart, G. H., Chladkova, K., Schettino, A., & Männel, C. (in prep.).
 Is there a Voice-Familiarity Benefit for Phoneme Recognition in Infancy?

 Scripts that are specific to paper 1 are marked with "acq" or "A", whereas scripts that are specific to paper 2 are marked with "rec" (or "recfam" for the exploratory analysis) or "R".
 In folders where this distinction applies, a dedicated README is included.